SALVADORPOETA/Kemet-sm/README.md

 - Designed for **educational, cultural, and portfolio purposes**
 - The project demonstrates advanced React patterns, Firebase integration, and custom API development

+---
+🙏 Acknowledgments
+Inspired by the enduring legacy and fascinating history of the ancient Egypt.